ydalosa/sylvain69780.github.io/_posts/2021-05-15-passion-for-polyhedra.md

 # Cube

-The exact SDF for a cube is simple, and there is an IQ's video on how to get it by yourseft.
+The exact SDF for a cube is simple, and there is an IQ's video on how to guess it by yourseft.
 Even more simple but not exact is to just take the MAX of the absolute value of each point coordinates ! (fBoxCheap in Mercury library)

 References :